Religion in Peru: Modern era

 The Peruvian government is closely allied with the Catholic Church.
 Article 50 of the Constitution recognizes the Catholic Church's role as "an important element in the historical, cultural, and moral development of the nation."
 Catholic clergy and laypersons receive state remuneration in addition to the stipends paid to them by the Church.
 This applies to the country's 52 bishops, as well as to some priests whose ministries are located in towns and villages along the borders.
 In addition each diocese receives a monthly institutional subsidy from the Government.
 An agreement signed with the Vatican in 1980 grants the Catholic Church special status in Peru.
 The Catholic Church receives preferential treatment in education, tax benefits, immigration of religious workers, and other areas, in accordance with the agreement.
-So Roman Catholicism could be considered the main religion of Peru.
+So, Roman Catholicism could be considered the main religion of Peru.
 See also the following: Roman Catholicism in Peru with Partial list of Catholic universities in Peru; and Lord of Miracles, Peruvian religious festival.

 Although the Constitution states that there is freedom of religion, the law mandates that all schools, public and private, impart religious education as part of the curriculum throughout the education process (primary and secondary).
 Catholicism is the only religion taught in public schools.
 In addition, Catholic religious symbols are found in all government buildings and public places.

-According to the 2017 Census, there were 76% of the population 12+ identifying themselves as Catholics.
+According to the 2017 Census, there were 76% of the population aged 12+ identifying themselves as Catholics.

 Protestantism

-At the 2017 Census there were 14.1% of the population 12+ identifying themselves as Protestants, mainly Evangelicals.
-In Latin America most Protestants are called Evangelicos because most of them are Evangelical Protestants, while some are also traditional Mainline Protestant.
+Since the 1990s, Evangelicalism has experienced growth in Peru, with many Evangelical leaders promoting Alberto Fujimori during the 1990 Peruvian general election and were members of his political party, Cambio 90.
+As of the 2017 Census there were 14.1% of the population aged 12+ identifying themselves as Protestants, mainly Evangelicals.
+In Latin America most Protestants are called evangélicos because most of them are Evangelical Protestants, while some are also traditional Mainline Protestant.
 They continue to grow faster than the national growth rate.

+According to 2020 statistics from Statista, the Protestant community represents 18.9% of Peru's population, including Evangelicals (17.5%) and Seventh-day Adventists (1.4%).